 Insider tip: If your student-athlete has been invited to walk-on (no scholarship), they will not sign a National Letter of Intent.
 Learn more about being a walk-on.

+Excluding men’s and women’s soccer and men’s water polo, all sports have what’s called an early signing period.
 This is the first time throughout the year high school seniors can sign their National Letter of Intent and lock down their scholarship offer.
 Early Signing Periods are great for athletes who have an offer from one of their top schools, and they’re ready to make the commitment as soon as possible.

 Athletes don’t have to sign during the early period if they are holding out for an offer from one of their favorite schools.
 If you do have an offer and you don’t sign during the early Signing Period, however, that coach may question your commitment and consider giving your spot to an athlete who’s a sure thing.
 Make sure you’re ready to tell a coach why you didn’t sign if you opt out.